The Strand Rating: 3.5 Pearls

 All the standards for a hotel in this price range

-• The fitness center is open 24 hours a day and has free weights, a weight machine, and six cardio machines with individual TVs.
-The gym also has one big shower (with a rainfall showerhead) available to guests.
+- The fitness center is open 24 hours a day and has free weights, a weight machine, and cardio machines with individual TVs.

-• Free, 24-hour access to the business center's three PC computers and printer/fax machine
+- Free, 24-hour access to the business center with just one computer and printer/fax machine

 Family